We’ve all tried 100 chore chart ideas, haven’t we? In this post, I’ll show you how to create a chore chart that actually works for your kids!

 - If one of your siblings is sick (or if you just feel like it), you can SERVE them by doing their chores for them.
 We don’t get paid for serving others.
 It’s a gift.
 (Need some ways to help your child serve others?
 Becoming a Servant is a family Bible study focused on Jesus’ call for every Christian to serve.)

 Again, I really recommend you read Smart Money Smart Kids.
 This post has given you a glimpse into how I set up my system and will hopefully create chore chart ideas for you, but for maximum effect, you need to learn the foundations your kids should know.
-And you will learn the many ways you can influence your children negatively and positively through the process.
+You will learn the many ways you can influence your children negatively and positively through the process.

 How This Chore Chart Idea Will Actually SAVE You Money